techgnosis/toilOS/readme.md

 * EasyOS - https://easyos.org/about/how-and-why-easyos-is-different.html

 TODO:
-* busybox symlinks
+* script to populate file tree with executables and symlinks
 * qemu image and boot. no boot loader, EFI only still.
+* kernel with embedded cmdline flags and ideally the intel microcode

-### Boot
+### Every step
+* EFI boot manager has nothing in NVRAM.
+It defaults to looking for `\EFI\BOOT\BOOTX64.EFI`
+* The kernel is an EFI application and since it is launched directly from EFI
-* The kernel has storage drivers compiled in.
+* The kernel has storage drivers compiled in so there is no initramfs
-* The kernel will automatically mount a devtmpfs.
-You do not need to do it.
+* Absent an initrams, the kernel will automatically mount a devtmpfs
-* EFI Boot Manager -> Kernel -> devtmpfs -> /dev/sda -> /os/init
+* We told the kernel what partition has the root and where the init process is so it mounts the root and runs init
-* using `busybox init` so that we can use inittab.
+* init can technically be anything executable but usually a purpose-built init process responds to signals and does some handy things. init is actually `busybox init` so that we can use inittab.
 I want inittab so that it can "respawn" a getty if I logout.
-If I launch a getty manually it will end when I logout
+If I launch a getty manually it will end when I logout.
+I'm tempted to let that happen but there's no way to fix it if you logout.
+You would just have to restart.
+That seems overly toil-ish even for me.
+Or does it...
 * not using `/etc/fstab`.
 Since I already have `/etc/inittab` then I am mounting via a script which gives me more options and you don't have to know the file format for `/etc/fstab`

 ### Repo structure